helidon-io/helidon/docs/se/guides/tracing.md

 ## Introduction

 Distributed tracing is a critical feature of microservice-based applications, since it traces workflow both within a service and across multiple services.
 This provides insight to sequence and timing data for specific blocks of work, which helps you identify performance and operational issues.
-Helidon includes support for distributed tracing through its own API, backed by either through the [OpenTelemetry API][opentelemetry-api], or by [OpenTracing API][opentracing-api].
+Helidon includes support for distributed tracing through its own API, backed by either through the [OpenTelemetry API][opentelemetry-ap], or by [OpenTracing API](https://opentracing.io).

 ### Tracing Concepts